-There are no recent decisions on this subject.
+Not aware of recent decision(s) on this subject.

 How are the costs of arbitration proceedings estimated and allocated?

-Generally the successful party is entitled to recover its costs, unless otherwise agreed or limited by institutional rules.
-The HKIAC carries a useful calculation tool on its website to calculate the cost of an arbitration by reference to the amount in dispute.
+Generally, the successful party is entitled to recover its costs, unless otherwise agreed or limited by institutional rules.
+In practice, for administered arbitrations, entitled costs usually include arbitration institution’s admissive fee.
+The HKIAC provides a useful calculation tool on its website to calculate the administrative fee by reference to the amount in dispute.

 Can pre- and post-award interest be included on the principal claim and costs incurred?

-The tribunal can award interest unless otherwise agreed by the parties or limited by the applicable institutional rules, and has the discretion to determine the rates, rests and dates of interest (ending no later than date of payment).
+The tribunal can award interest unless otherwise agreed by the parties or limited by the applicable institutional rules, and has the discretion to determine the rates, rests and dates of interest (ending no later than date of payment) (Section 79 of Ordinance).

 What legal requirements are there in your country for the recognition and enforcement of an award?
 Is there a requirement that the award be reasoned, i.e. substantiated and motivated?